gjohnston9/bloom-filter/README.md

 bloom-filter
 ============

-Implementation of a bloom filter in Java
+Implementation of a bloom filter (probabilistic data structure) in Java